esper-io/console_docs/docs/content-management/README.md

 You can upload or transfer file(s) up to 2 GB, including config files and other file formats, to devices and device groups.
 Now, you can:

--   Store files in Esper’s cloud console.
+-   Store files in Esper’s cloud Console.

 -   See the file transfer history for devices or device groups.